Skip to content

 34. Time-bound commitment to achieve 100% traceability to plantation level?

 The company reports that it has already achieved 100% traceability to plantation level for its mills.
-It does not report a time-bound target for 100% traceability to plantation level for its refineries.
+However, it does not report a time-bound target for 100% traceability to the plantation level for its refineries.

 • Y